 Happy 11/11!
 Make a wish everyone!
 Last week I told you how I created over 1,000 Pins for Pinterest in only 4 hours.
 Yup, you read that right (go check it out if you haven’t yet).
 But one question I got was where I found all of that content?
+What should you pin on Pinterest?
 So today I’ll cover 5 new places you can find Pinterest content!
 And make sure you’re using Tailwind to schedule all of your pins – that’s the key to saving yourself buckets of time and still growing your Pinterest audience.

 So if you’re still making all of your pins individually, or aren’t sure where to go to find new photos for Pinterest – here are 5 great places you may not have thought of!

 This is my favorite one – I always make a pin-able cover photo for my blog posts with styled photos and the title on it directly.
 But your blog posts themselves have photos in them (usually.
 Or they should, at least), so don’t let those go to waste.
 If you’re using the Tailwind Chrome Extension (again, you should be!), then it’s as easy as opening the post and clicking the extension.
 All the photos will pull directly, automatically linked to your blog post.

 And on most website carriers, your photo caption/alt title will automatically come in as the caption, so spend a little extra time on those – if you’re not sure why that matters definitely take a look at our SEO Guide for Creatives.

 Pin all your Instagram photos!
 It’s super easy and drives a lot of traffic to your Instagram, which you should already be using to drive sales!
 If you have the Chrome Extension it’s as easy as a couple clicks, or if not, here’s your easy how-to guide.
 I used to do this one while I was waiting in line for things!